 2012 Accredited with Exemplary Standing by Accreditation Canada.

 2014 Introduces the Client and Family Voice, including creation of a Client and Carer Advisory Council.
 As a community care trailblazer in incorporating client and family insights, VHA begins speaking on the experience at conferences and, in 2015, is asked to advise other home care organizations on creating similar programs.

 2015 VHA celebrates the 90th anniversary of the organization and the 10th anniversary of its Heart of Home Care Award!
 After three years as a candidate, VHA becomes a Registered Nurse Association of Ontario (RANO) Best Practice Spotlight Organization® (BPSO) designate.

-2016 VHA receives accreditation with Exemplary Standing for the third consecutive time by Accreditation Canada.
+2016 VHA receives accreditation with Exemplary Standing for the second consecutive time by Accreditation Canada.

 VHA rolls out the Electronic Medical Records Initiative (EMRI) province-wide, starting with adult nursing program service providers.